egrosdou01/blog.grosdouli.dev/blog/2024-11-24-talos-proxmox-opentofu/talos-proxmox-opentofu-part-1.md

 ## Introduction

-It's been a while now since I bootstrapping [RKE2](https://docs.rke2.io/) and [K3s](https://docs.k3s.io/) clusters on different platforms, on-prem and in the cloud, including VMware, Proxmox, Nutanix and pretty much every well-known cloud provider.
+It's been a while now since I am bootstrapping [RKE2](https://docs.rke2.io/) and [K3s](https://docs.k3s.io/) clusters on different platforms, on-prem and in the cloud, including VMware, Proxmox, Nutanix and pretty much every well-known cloud provider.
 This week, I have decided to take a different approach and discover something new!
 Bootstrap a Talos Kubernetes cluster on [Proxmox](https://www.proxmox.com/en/proxmox-virtual-environment/overview) using [OpenTofu](https://opentofu.org/docs/) as the Infrastructure as Code (IaC) solution.
 My first interaction with [Talos Linux](https://www.talos.dev/) was a couple of months back when Justin Garrison posted something about the ease of Kubernetes cluster deployment.
-I did not have much time to play around with it, but the time has come!
+I did not have much time back then, but here we come!

 The blog post will be split into two parts. **Part 1** will include a basic deployment of a Talos cluster using the out-of-box configuration, while **Part 2** will contain the required configuration changes to use [Cilium](https://docs.cilium.io/en/stable/) as our CNI.
 Get ready to roll up your sleeves and dive into the essentials of Talos Linux with OpenTofu on Proxmox.